-In October 1973, Arab countries were at war with Israel in what became known as the Ramadan War or the October War.
-As the conflict raged, a bank in Beirut was stormed by guerillas.
+In October 1973, many countries in the region were at war with Israel in what became known as the Ramadan War or the October War.
+As the conflict raged, a bank in Beirut was stormed by guerilla fighters.

 At 11:45 AM on Thursday, October 18th, 1973, a group of 5 militants lobbed a grenade and fired a volley of gunshots before storming into a branch of the Bank of America, in a building that houses several Lebanese and foreign banks in Beirut.

 After positioning themselves inside the bank, the militants clashed with Lebanese soldiers and policemen that had deployed in a post office across the street, in the heart of Beirut’s teeming financial district.

 The Lebanese Army and security forces surrounded the building and set up a security cordon in the Riad El-Solh area.

 The firefight went on for 2 hours and resulted in several casualties, including a policeman and some of the dozens of hostages who were stuck inside, at the mercy of the armed group.

 One of the guerillas was captured early on during the raid.
 He was identified as a Lebanese national, named Amir Farroukh, 24 years old.